mxagar/spark_big_data_guide/02_Spark/README.md

   - The 5th already comes with SSDs
 - Size: overall hardware quality
 - Check always the pricing; `m5.xlarge` is about 5 cents/hr when used.
 Switch off cluster when not used and no costs incur.

+**IMPORTANT NOTES**:

+- A running cluster incurs in costs, so we should terminate them if not used; in fact, the default idle time before automatic termination is usually set to 1h.
+- Even though we have terminated a cluster, we can see it in the Clusters tab and **we can clone previous clusters**, i.e., we get the same configuration.

 #### AWS CLI